side-area-logo

 There are many factors that can influence the choice of treatment:

 Each case is different.
 Your dermatologist will decide the most appropriate treatment plan for you.
+Commonly used procedures to treat AK include:

 For more information refer to “Common Procedures Performed in Dermatology”.